Showing posts sorted by relevance for query Sandwich. Sort by date Show all posts

 (3) A type of engineering or construction where flat materials are joined in layers.

 1762.
 Named after John Montagu (1718-1792), Fourth Earl Sandwich, a bit of a gambler who, during marathon sessions at the tables, would eat slices of cold meat between bread rather than rise for a meal.
 However, the earl’s biographer suggested his subject was a serious chap, committed to the navy, politics and the arts and the sandwiches were actually eaten at his desk at the Admiralty but the legend is much preferred.
 It was in his honor Captain James Cook (1728-1779) named the Hawaiian Sandwich islands in 1778 when Montagu was First Lord of the Admiralty.
 The family name is from the place in Kent which in the Old English was Sandwicæ (sandy harbor; trading center).
+In structural linguistics, a "sandwich" word is one in which two or more syllables have been split (al la slices of bread) and filled with another word.
+Use of the technique is common and exemplified by an opinion such as: "Fox News is just Murdoch propafuckinganda".
+The term was coined by US lexicographer Dr Harold Wentworth (1904-1965).

 There is doubt whether the sandwich became so-named as early as 1762 because the first documented account of the Earl’s culinary innovation was written in 1770 but it certainly caught on.
 The sandwich board, the two-sided mobile advertising carried on the shoulders, is from 1864.
 The Wall Street Journal once described the sandwich as "Britain's biggest contribution to gastronomy" but, given the parlous reputation of the rest of their cuisine, the WSJ may have been damning with faint praise.
 Regardless, while Sandwich may have lent his name, the historical record suggests sandwiches have been eaten since bread was first baked, pre-dating the earl by thousands of years.

-Portrait of John Montagu, Fourth Earl of Sandwich (1783) by Thomas Gainsborough (c 1727-1788), National Maritime Museum, Greenwich
+Portrait of John Montagu, Fourth Earl of Sandwich (1783) by Thomas Gainsborough (c 1727-1788), National Maritime Museum, Greenwich.

 John Montagu was one of the more interesting chaps to sit in the House of Lords.
 Rich and well-connected, he was a libertine in the milieu of the aristocratic debauchery of the eighteenth century, his country house described by a contemporary as “the scene of our youthful debaucheries, the retreat of your hoary licentiousness.”
 There’s never been any suggestion Sandwich was more depraved than many of his companions in self-indulgence but he certainly fitted-in.